 The blue tick is a distinctive-looking scent hound.
 They have roots in the Deep South, where they used to hunt raccoons and squirrels, cornering them in trees and baying to alert the hunter.
 Its great tenacity in tracking even faint scents makes him a natural hunting partner.
 Its name comes from its distinctive blue-tinged coat with a mottled or ticking pattern.

-Physical characteristics: the typical drooping ears, long legs and long tails.
+The typical drooping ears, long legs, and long tails.

 English Springer Spaniel

-Physical characteristics: Its body is compact with feathers on ears, chest and legs.
-Legs are capable enough for travelling at great speed.
+Its body is compact with feathers on the ears, chest, and legs.
+Legs are capable enough for traveling at great speed.

 Also Read: ALL YOU NEED TO KNOW ABOUT THERAPY PETS